lilithean/EPC_GRID_SPLITTING/README.md

 # All-Splitting EPC Script
-Electron-Phonon Coupling (EPC) calculation in Quantum Espresso (QE) program with q-mesh and irreducible representation splitting.
+Electron-Phonon Coupling (EPC) calculation in Quantum Espresso (QE) program with q-mesh and irreducible representation splitted.
 1. The script will create mulitiple jobs calculating phonon and submit them to the remote cluster.
 2. After the phonon jobs are done, the script will collect the output files, create  and submit another set of jobs to calculate the EPC paramaters at each q-points.